About Aviation Safety Technologies

 The new ASTM International Standard E3266 for Friction-Limited Aircraft Braking Measurements and Reporting applies to systems that measure and report on braking forces and runway friction.
 This standard applies to any automated system that uses data from an aircraft to create what ASTM International calls an Aircraft Braking Action Report.
 Any such system may be installed on an aircraft or operated remotely.

-Our mission: Helping airports and airlines meet the FAA mandate
+Our mission: Helping airports and airlines meet the FAA's recommended actions for mitigating runway excursions

 AST was formed in response to new FAA requirements designed to help mitigate runway excursions.